aamnah/notes.aamnah.com/content/workflow/ubuntu-workspaces.md

 ---

+The top thing i missed about macOS after switching to a Thinkpad with Ubuntu was the swipe gestures.
+I could three-finger swipe left/right to switch between full screen apps.

+On Ubuntu, i tried to do the same thing by setting up gestures, but it wasn't as smooth as i wanted.

+Ever since i have figured out the shortcuts and started using them, i have felt more productive

 ### Managing Workspaces
 - <kbd>shift</kbd> + <kbd>ctrl</kbd> + <kbd>alt</kbd> + <kbd>UP/DOWN</kbd> - move app to a Workspace above or below
 - <kbd>ctrl</kbd> + <kbd>alt</kbd> + <kbd>UP/DOWN</kbd> - move to Workspace up or below